 It is the income and asset requirements that often disqualify seniors in need of long-term care, but with the right kind of Estate Planning, you can make sure you qualify for the care you need without burning through your life savings.

 When you meet with our Medicaid Planning team, we will discuss several options for making sure you qualify for these valuable benefits.
 If your current monthly income is higher than the amount allowed by Medicaid, you may be able to set up a Qualified Income Trust, also known as a Miller Trust.
 With this tool, your income will be transferred directly into the Trust and will not be counted when determining eligibility for Medicaid.
 You will receive a small monthly allowance from the Trust for personal needs, but will not have access to the money otherwise.

 While a Miller Trust can take care of excessive income to help you qualify for Medicaid, it cannot be used to lower the value of your assets.
 Some of your assets—including your primary residence, one automobile, household goods, personal items, life insurance policies, and some business property—are exempt from consideration, but the value of any additional property, investments, and savings cannot exceed $2,000, or $3,000 for a married couple.
 Working with a Medicaid Planning Attorney, you will have options for reducing the value of your nonexempt assets and qualifying for Medicaid, but the sooner this is done, the better.

 Contact Us Today to Get Started

 It’s never too early to plan for the possibility that you or your spouse will one day need a nursing home.
-Give us a call, and we will tell you about the ways we may be able to help you protect your hard-earned savings.
-With five offices throughout Northeast Texas and Southwest Arkansas, we are conveniently located for clients from Dallas to Little Rock.
+Fill out our contact form or give us a call, and we will tell you about the ways we may be able to help you protect your hard-earned savings.
+With four offices throughout Northeast Texas and Southwest Arkansas, we are conveniently located for clients from Dallas to Little Rock.
 Get started protecting your future today!